A push or an In-App campaign allows you to reach the audience of your app or website with a message. It's a combination of:

 This dashboard feature allows you to test two different messages in the same push campaign.
 Both versions will be sent to 50% of the target.

-Batch In-App messages are highly customisable.
+Batch In-App messages are highly customizable.
 You can tailor the overall layout of the In-App message, colors, image and button from by creating a theme in Settings > Themes.

 There are four formats you can choose from: